Lexington Health Green Card Visa Sponsorship Jobs USA

 Prepare for longer timelines in healthcare Green Card pathways

 Green Card processing in the healthcare sector involves multiple federal agencies, including DOL and USCIS.
-Coordinating your job search timeline with your current visa status, especially if you're on H-1B or OPT, is essential to avoid gaps in work authorization.
+Coordinating your job search timeline with your current visa status, especially if you're on H-1B visa or OPT, is essential to avoid gaps in work authorization.

 Does Lexington Health sponsor Green Card visas?